renners7777/100-days-of-code/log.md

 Day 70: Summary - spent the last 3-4 weeks procrastinating and getting involved in different projects with Coding with Drew and, ironically, getting involved in an open source project on Github Drewlearns/OS_100days creating a reminder app to ensure people record their 100DaysofCode work every day!

+05/11/22 - Day 71: I have spent the last 6-8 weeks learning more about OpenSource, git, bash, Web3 but with very little to actually show for it.
+Need to get back on track with @LeonNoel software engineering course.
+Practiced typing.
+Learning about Javascript arrays and objects.
+Finished watching class 21 and watched class 22.

 **Link(s) to work**
 https://codepen.io/renners7777/full/ExQPdoE - freecodecamp survey form.
 19/07/22 - https://codepen.io/renners7777/pen/XWERRvp - Class02 #100Devs brownie.html.